Health Systems Awareness, Resilience, and Transformation

 Exploring barriers to change

-• What are the commitments we have to ourselves, commitments to keep us safe and secure, that might result in biased thinking
+• What are the commitments we have that keep us safe and secure, but might result in biased thinking?

-• Using the practice with stakeholders to understand change blockers, and engage in dialogs to shift patterns
+• Using the practice with stakeholders to understand change blockers, and engage in dialogues to shift patterns?

 Session 3: Building your systems mandala